Uterine adenomyosis: definition, symptoms, treatments

 An MRI scan performed during a PMA (medically assisted reproduction) assessment shows the thickness of the junction between the endometrium and uterine muscle tissue.
 Thickening is an indicator of the reduced success rate of embryo implantation.

-In this case, treatment with Gn-RH analogues taken over a period of 3 to 6 months improves the chances of getting pregnant.
+In this case, treatment with Gn-RH analogues taken over a period of 3 to 6 months increases the chances of becoming pregnant.

 Is it possible to suffer from adenomyosis and endometriosis?

 In 6 to 20% of cases, the two are linked.
 It is quite possible to suffer from both at the same time.
 But a woman can have adenomyosis without endometriosis, and vice versa.
-Each woman and each degree of involvement is different, and this is what complicates the diagnosis.
+Every woman and every degree of involvement is different, and this is what complicates the diagnosis.

 Adenomyosis FAQ